Note: if you are viewing this rule book as a PDF, it does not contain animated gifs that appear on the website.

 Duration: Permanent (except by battlefield effect)

-Apply to: Opponent battlefield cards (unless otherwise stated)
+Apply to: Opponent battlefield card area (unless otherwise stated)

 Effect: Prevents the next instant ability revealed on this battlefield from resolving.